-Naomi Davis, Literary Agent (she/they)
+Naomi Davis, Literary Agent (they/them/she/her)

 Naomi Davis, Literary Agent (she/they) @NaomisLitPixA quick #querytip about how I read queries and why I need ALL the info I ask for in QM.

 First, I read the query.
 If it's not immediately clear why I'll love the book, I move to the writing sample.
 If I love the writing, I request.
 If I love the writing but am still unclear...

 ...I read the synopsis.
 If that shows me I'm excited about where it's going, I request.
 If I read synopsis & am still unsure, I check comp titles&author bio etc.

 At ANY stage of this, I might decide it's not for me.